 Board of Directors

-Meet Max Graves: Max Graves, seeing the need for legal services for immigrants, started CLIA in July 2001.
-At that time CLIA was the only non-profit west of Omaha assisting immigrants by providing legal services.
-He is accredited by the Board of Immigration Appeals as a legal representative, and functions as the executive director.
+Meet Max Graves - Mr. Graves, seeing the need for legal services for immigrants, started CLIA in July 2001.
+At that time, CLIA was the only non-profit west of Omaha assisting immigrants by providing legal services.
+Graves is accredited by the Department of Justice (DOJ) as a Legal Representative, and serves as the Executive Director.

-Meet Mary Choate: Mary Choate is a attorney registered with the New York State Bar and has been working with CLIA since May 2017.
-She has a B.S. in political science from Middle Tennessee State University and a J.D. from Northeastern University School of Law.
-Since she began her work with CLIA, she has worked with the Yazidis at their cultural center here in Lincoln, NE, doing naturalization, adjustment of status, asylum, and various other immigration paperwork.
-She has also devoted some of her time working with domestic violence victims doing U Visas.
+Meet Mary Choate, J.D. - Ms. Choate is an attorney registered with the New York State Bar and has been working with CLIA since May 2017.
+She holds a B.S. in Political Science from Middle Tennessee State University and a J.D. from Northeastern University School of Law.
+Since Choate began her work with CLIA, she has worked with the Yazidi Cultural Center here in Lincoln, NE, doing naturalization, adjustment of status, asylum, and various other immigration paperwork.
+She has also devoted some of her time accompanying domestic violence survivors as she prepares their U visa applications.
 In the future, she hopes to do even more for the immigrant community in Lincoln, NE.

 Meet Meghan Sonenberg, J.D. - A lifelong Lincoln resident, Ms. Sonenberg received her B.A. from the University of Nebraska-Lincoln in 2010 and graduated from the University of Nebraska College of Law in 2013.
 She is an attorney registered with the Nebraska State Bar and previously, worked in mass tort litigation and agriculture law.
 In October 2018, Sonenberg joined CLIA as part of the new UPLIFT project to assist people with targeted legal problems in the areas of housing, income/benefits, and debt problems.